 Some machines are older than others.
 Players are advised that the league plays on a variety models, styles, and ages of machines and that scoring errors are an inescapable aspect of the game.
 When a scoring error is made it is the responsibility of the witnessing party to IMMEDIATELY bring the scoring error to the attention of the other team and host.

 If both captains are able to agree upon the alternation of the score to fix the machine error the game may continue.
-If captains are unable to agree then the host will make a judgement ruling given the testimony of the captains and their personal knowledge of the machines.
+If captains are unable to agree then the host will make a judgment ruling given the testimony of the captains and their personal knowledge of the machines.
 The ruling will be in the form of a score alteration and will be considered FINAL.
 Scoring errors do NOT result in re-rolls or voids of frames.

 Teams & Rollers are encouraged to introduce themselves to their opponents prior to the start of each frame.